-As winter weather rolls in, black bears are bedding down for their winter hibernation.
+As winter weather rolls in, Black Bears are bedding down for hibernation.

 Hibernation is their way of surviving a long winter when there’s little food available.